 Upon arriving, I immediately felt the energy that I had heard about from so many different people.
-There was positivity in the air on Wednesday night as thousands of people set up their campsites, with frequent high-fives and welcoming shouts of “Happy Roo!”.
+There was positivity in the air on Wednesday night as thousands of people set up their campsites, with frequent high-fives and welcoming shouts of “Happy Roo!”
 The positivity was all around me from the minute I set foot upon the farm.
 The following four days were filled with the same good vibes from everyone I encountered.

-With the first day of shows on Thursday, there weren’t very many big-name acts to see, but crowds were still very large for the performers of that day including Luke Combs, Hippo Campus, Welles, & The Lemon Twigs.
+With the first day of shows on Thursday, there weren’t very many big-name acts to see, but crowds were still very large for the performers of that day, including Luke Combs, Hippo Campus, Welles, and The Lemon Twigs.
 Which and What Stage, the stages that held the majority of the big performances, wouldn’t open until Friday, but that didn’t mean there wasn’t plenty of good music to experience.

 The Lemon Twigs were one of the early highlights of the festival, drawing a packed crowd and keeping them engaged the whole time by switching instruments between band members.
 They performed their songs such as “I Wanna Prove to You” along with performing a new song which they announced would be released on an EP this September.
-After The Lemon Twigs, Haywyre performed at the new EDM-focused Other Stage, followed by other big EDM acts such as Herobust, G Jones, & Ookay.
+After The Lemon Twigs, Haywyre performed at the new EDM-focused Other Stage, followed by other big EDM acts such as Herobust, G Jones, and Ookay.

 Friday was the day that things really started to get going.
 In the late afternoon, Francis and the Lights performed at What Stage, singing hits from his newest album Farewell Starlite!
-To end his set, he brought out Chance The Rapper to perform the dance from the recently released video for “May I Have This Dance”, much to the delight of the crowd in attendance.
+To end his set, he brought out Chance The Rapper to perform the dance from the recently released video for “May I Have This Dance,” much to the delight of the crowd.
 Chance The Rapper has been dubbed “Mayor of Bonnaroo” for his frequent visits to the festival, and this year it was clear as to why he holds this title, performing in several other sets along with his own main stage performance.

 The headliners of Saturday were the best one-two punch of the weekend, starting with Chance The Rapper putting on a spiritual performance featuring hits from Coloring Book, Acid Rap & Surf, along with fan-favorite features from songs by Kanye West and DJ Khaled.
 In between the two headliners, Cage The Elephant put on an outstanding performance to a massive audience on Which Stage.
-It was the perfect setup for what would be one of the best performances of the weekend; Red Hot Chili Peppers on the main stage.
+It was the perfect setup for what would be one of the best performances of the weekend: Red Hot Chili Peppers on the main stage.

 The weekend was filled with fantastic performances from all artists.
 No matter what stage you were at, there was sure to be something that got you dancing and kept you listening.
-I will definitely be returning to the farm next year, to find more great music, to radiate positivity, and to have another weekend that I will never forget.
+I will definitely be returning to the farm next year, to find more great music, to radiate positivity and to have another weekend that I will never forget.